flybywiresim/docs/docs/beginner-guide/descent.md

-# Take off, climb and cruise
+# Descent Planning and Descent

 This guide will explain the correct procedures to plan and fly a descent from cruise altitude through STAR and Instrument Approach up to the final approach.